Social Media Puts Teens at Risk for Child Pornography Charges

 Protecting Your Child’s Future

 Most parents who contact criminal defense lawyers are concerned that their child might be charged with a crime fear that the child’s future is in jeopardy.
 These parents are right.
 It is especially frustrating when the child has worked hard to maintain good grades and intends to go to college or has definite career plans upon graduation from high school.

 A good Lincoln criminal defense attorney knows many ways to attack the problem.
-Berry Law: Criminal Defense and Personal Injury Lawyers has been defending the Constitutional rights of clients and protecting their futures for decades.
+Berry Law has been defending the Constitutional rights of clients and protecting their futures for decades.

-If your loved one has been charged with pornography creation, distribution, or possession, contact Berry Law: Criminal Defense and Personal Injury Lawyers today.
+If your loved one has been charged with pornography creation, distribution, or possession, contact Berry Law today.